DESCRIPTION OF ACLS HUMANITIES E-BOOK

 HEB incorporates two different types of electronic books: digitized versions of already-published titles presented as page-image scans and XML-encoded titles.

 Each year, several hundred already-published titles are converted into digital format to create a core group of books that expand this central electronic publishing space.
-These titles are presented as exact page images of the print book, as OCR-derived text and as PDFs.
+These titles are presented as exact page images of the print book; it is also possible to access this content as OCR-derived text and in PDF format.

 Titles included are especially valuable, time-tested books, regularly consulted and cited by scholars and students.
 The criteria for inclusion in the collection stress a title’s importance to humanistic studies, not its print status.